 Steam Radiator Tips

 - Air vents must point straight up.
 "Up" is the pointy end or the end opposite the threaded nipple that screws into the radiator.
-When vents get turned to the side or upside down (got kids, by chance?), they can leak water.
+When vents get turned to the side or upside down (got kids?), they can leak water.

 - Keep the radiator control valve either all the way open or all the way closed.
 Again, the control valve has a knob and is connected to the incoming pipe supplying the radiator, usually near the floor.
 It's designed as a shutoff valve, not something that you adjust to raise or lower the amount of steam the radiator receives.
 Unless you want to shut off the radiator completely, you must leave the valve all the way open at all times in a one-pipe steam heating system.